Beanies

 What information should I send for a repeat beanie quote?

 Send the prior PO, final artwork files, quantity by color, packing instructions, and any approved sample photos.
-Include the exact label construction, beanie style, and any change requests so pricing is based on real production conditions.
+Include the exact label construction, beanie style, material content, and any change requests so pricing is based on real production conditions.

 Does MOQ change on a woven label beanie reorder?

 A simple reorder can move faster than a first-time run if the artwork and specs stay unchanged and no new sample is required.
-Timeline usually stretches when yarn colors, label art, or packaging details change and need fresh approval.
+Timeline usually stretches when yarn colors, label art, material claims, or packaging details change and need fresh approval.

 What should I check before approving a reordered woven label beanie proof?

-Check the label size, placement, thread colors, beanie dimensions, and packaging callouts against the original approved sample.
+Check the label size, placement, thread colors, beanie dimensions, material content, and packaging callouts against the original approved sample.
 If anything changed, ask for a revised proof or sample so the final order does not drift from the last delivery.

 Get Your Quote in 24 Hours